Fr. Jerry Orbos, SVD

 VISA FEE: Php 9,500.00 *

 * Subject to change without prior notice!

-1) A non-refundable US$ 500.00 deposit is required upon reservations together with a photocopy of a passport (valid for 6 months from date of departure), Pilgrim’s Profile, and the visa fee (if applicable).
+1) A US$ 500.00 non-refundable deposit is required upon reservation together with a photocopy of a passport (valid for 6 months from date of departure) and Pilgrim’s Profile with a passport-size photo plus the visa fee and travel insurance payment.

-2) Full payment in U.S. dollars is required before ticketing but in no case shall it be later than one month before departure date.
+2) Full payment in U.S. dollars is required before ticketing but in no case shall it be later than 30 days before departure date.